haruiz/haruiz.github.io/blog/2022-08-01-Python-environments-with-pyenv-and-poetry/index.md

 On top of it, since Python doesn't distinguish between different versions of the same library in the `/site-packages` directory, this leads to many conflicts when you have two projects requiring different versions of the same library or the global installation doesn't match.

 Thus, having tools that enable us to isolate and manage our project's dependencies is highly convenient.
-In this post, I will show you to use pyenv and poetry to create your code environments.
+In this post, I will show you how to use pyenv and poetry to create your code environments.

 <div style={{textAlign: "center"}}>
     <Image img={require("./dependency-hell.png")} alt="Dependency hell" />